 Note: The Input

 .
-Be careful not to confuse it with the component coming from dash_core_components
+Be careful not to confuse it with the Input

 .
-These objects are not interchangeable and have different purposes.
+These objects aren’t interchangeable, and they have different purposes.

-On line 120, you define the function that will be applied when an input changes.
-One thing to notice here is that the arguments of the function will correspond with the order of the Input
+On line 13, you define the function that’ll be applied when an input changes.
+It’s worth noticing that the arguments of the function will correspond with the order of the Input

 objects supplied to the callback.
 There’s no explicit relationship between the names of the arguments in the function and the values specified in the Input objects.